-Prior to adoption of the Five Year Consolidated Plan, Annual Action Plans, and Consolidated Annual Performance Evaluation Reports (CAPER), the City will make available to citizens, public agencies such as the the Cumberland County Community Development office, the Consortium of Care, Portland Housing Authority, etc., as well as other interested parties, a summary of the plan or report published in a local newspaper and on the City web site.
-The report or summary will contain information regarding the purpose and process for developing the Plan, the anticipated funding to be received and the range of activities that are eligible and planned to be undertaken, or have been undertaken and the locations where copies of the plan or report are available.
+Prior to adoption of the Five Year Consolidated Plan, Annual Action Plans, and Consolidated Annual Performance Evaluation Reports (CAPER), the City will make available to citizens, public agencies such as the Cumberland County Community Development office, the Consortium of Care, Portland Housing Authority, etc., as well as other interested parties, and at City Hall in the Housing and Community Development Office, Room 312 and at the Portland Public Library, 5 Monument Square,a summary of the plan or report published in a local newspaper and on the City web site.
+The report or summary will contain information regarding the purpose and process for developing the Plan, the anticipated funding to be received, the estimated amount of funding that will benefit persons of low and moderate income, and the range of activities that are eligible and planned to be undertaken, or have been undertaken and the locations where copies of the plan or report are available.
 These publications will commence a 30 day comment period for the Five Year Plan and the Annual Action Plan, and a 15 day comment period for the Consolidated Annual Performance Evaluation Reports (CAPER).

 An electronic version of the Plan is available for review on the City of Portland’s website.
-Hard copies can be made available for review at City Hall in the Housing and Community Development Office, Room 312, at the Portland Public Library, 5 Monument Square, and the Cumberland County Community Development office at 142 Federal Street.
+A reasonable number of free hard copies will be made available for review at City Hall in the Housing and Community Development Office, Room 312, at the Portland Public Library, 5 Monument Square, and the Cumberland County Community Development office at 142 Federal Street.

 Public Hearings and Meetings